-What can you do to treat Cedar Fever?
+What Is Cedar Fever?

 There are a number of ways to alleviate the symptoms of Cedar Fever.
 Nasal sprays or over the counter antihistamines or decongestants can help ease some symptoms.
 A physician can provide steroids for patients with severe symptoms or allergic reactions.